Visan1/portfolio/README.md

 **Marketing Analyst & Data Entry Contractor at Upfeat Media (_June 2023 - Present_)**
-- Conducted market research on multiple E-commerce shops to analyze consumer trends
+- Conducted market research on E-commerce shops ranging from apparel, home decor, appliances and more to analyze consumer trends
 - Utilized data combined with SEO strategies to create promotional content to increase web traffic
+- Crafted creative

 **Software Developer at 100Devs (_January 2022 — December 2022_)**